Aniketks29/DEVSNEST_BACKEND/Day_08/day8.md

 > Express middleware are functions that execute during the lifecycle of a request to the express server.

 - -> GET calls get cached
-- -> POST class doesn’t get cached (used to send passwords)
+- -> POST calls doesn’t get cached (used to send passwords)

 ```js
 const express = require("express");